Continuing Legal Education (CLE)

 “Lawyers on active status with a compliance period ending June 30, of a given reporting period are required to complete a minimum of 24 hours of Utah approved CLE, which shall include a minimum of three hours of accredited ethics.
 One of the ethics hours shall be in the area of professionalism and civility.”

-Request a College of Law CLE completion certificate CLE@law.utah.edu »
+Request a College of Law CLE completion certificate fill out this form »

-Once you have watched a video, please email CLE@law.utah.edu with the event title, date and time you watched the CLE for our records?
-Then you keep the same information for your reporting and we will send the information to the Utah State Bar prior to the end of the reporting cycle.
+Once you have watched a video, please fill out this form.
+We will send you the certificate and record your credits in our reports to the MCLE.
+Please keep the information you sent us & the certificate you will receive and we will send the information to the Utah State Bar prior to the end of the reporting cycle.